juliehutchinson001/online-task-manager/readme.md

-# Asana's API Take Home Assessment
+# Asana's API Task Manager

->* This is a new feature for Asana's users that allows them to hide, delete, update, create and show all tasks they have in their personal accounts from Asana.
+>* This is a new feature using Asana's API for users that allows them to hide, delete, update, create and show all tasks they have in their personal accounts from Asana.
->* It was built with Javascript and Sass.
+>* It was built with Javascript, HTML and CSS.

 <br />
 <br />